Article written by

 Marijuana legalization is complicated around the globe.
 Federal law classifies cannabis as a Schedule 1 drug in the United States, but multiple states have legalized the recreational and/or medicinal use of marijuana.

 Some countries have fully legalized recreational marijuana, while others have only approved medical use.
-There are also countries where marijuana has been decriminalized, a legal gray area which means that cannabis is not legal for personal use but won’t result in harsh penalties either.
+There are also countries where marijuana has been decriminalized, a legal gray area that means that cannabis is not legal for personal use but won’t result in harsh penalties.

 Learn which countries have legalized recreational marijuana, which have medical use programs, and which have decriminalized the plant.

 Meet with a counselor and get personalized guidance to the right types and doses of cannabis for your unique needs.Book an Appointment

 Views About Cannabis Around the World